Semiring Provenance for Lightweight Description Logics: Introduction

-Within the context of databases, the framework of \emph{semiring provenance} \cite{Green07-provenance-seminal,GreenT17} generalizes the semantics of queries over annotated databases to allow algebraic computations over different kinds of annotations, such as multiplicities, trust levels, costs, clearance levels, etc. In this framework, the semantics of positive relational algebra queries over databases annotated with elements of any commutative semiring is inductively defined on the structure of the query \cite{Green07-provenance-seminal,GreenT17}.
-Intuitively, joint use of the data corresponds to the semiring multiplication while alternative use of the data corresponds to the semiring addition.
-This framework captures many notions of provenance or explanation that have been considered in the database community for nearly 30 years, such as lineage or why-provenance \cite{DBLP:journals/ftdb/CheneyCT09,Bun2013}, by introducing so called \emph{provenance semirings} which abstract from a specific semiring and compute a representation of the provenance \cite{DBLP:journals/mst/Green11}.
-Provenance semirings serve as an abstract algebraic tool to record and track provenance information; that is, to keep track of the specific database tuples used for deriving the query, and of the way they have been processed in the derivation.
-Provenance semirings elements are expressions (such as polynomials) built from variables associated with each tuple of the database.
-A provenance expression provides a general representation of how tuples have been used to derive a query result.
-It can be faithfully evaluated in any semiring in which the considered provenance semiring can be homomorphically embedded.
-Semiring provenance has also been studied for Datalog queries, for which it is defined based on the set of all derivation trees for the query \shortcite{Green07-provenance-seminal,DBLP:conf/icdt/DeutchMRT14,DBLP:journals/vldb/DeutchGM18}, and has drawn interest beyond relational databases, notably in the context of the Semantic Web \shortcite{Dividino2009,DBLP:conf/semweb/BunemanK10,DBLP:journals/internet/TheoharisFKC11,DBLP:journals/ws/ZimmermannLPS12,Geerts16-provenance}, but also XML \cite{DBLP:conf/pods/FosterGT08}, graph databases \cite{RamusatMS18,DBLP:phd/hal/Ramusat22}, and expressive logics \shortcite{DBLP:journals/siglog/Tannen17,DBLP:conf/csl/DannertGNT21}.
-We refer to Section \ref{sec:relatedwork} for more details on provenance related work.
+Semiring provenance has also been studied for Datalog queries, for which it is defined based on the set of all derivation trees for the query \shortcite{Green07-provenance-seminal,DBLP:conf/icdt/DeutchMRT14,DBLP:journals/vldb/DeutchGM18}, and has drawn interest beyond relational databases, notably in the context of the Semantic Web \shortcite{Dividino2009,DBLP:conf/semweb/BunemanK10,DBLP:journals/internet/TheoharisFKC11,DBLP:journals/ws/ZimmermannLPS12,Geerts16-provenance}, but also XML \cite{DBLP:conf/pods/FosterGT08}, graph databases \cite{RamusatMS18,DBLP:phd/hal/Ramusat22}, and expressive logics \shortcite{DBLP:journals/siglog/Tannen17,DBLP:conf/csl/DannertGNT21,DBLP:journals/corr/abs-2412-07986}.